camjames2003-del/novapass-rewards-strategy/README.md

 # NovaBank Rewards Strategy Analysis

-A data-driven case study analyzing transaction data to optimize a fintech rewards program for the Latin American market.
+This case study reveals how a deep dive into $1.16M of transaction data uncovered a 'Profitability Paradox' where 79% of revenue was driven by just 33% of swipe volume.

 ## 📋 Project Index